power-tools/hub/README.md

 * [Submit bugs](https://github.com/power-tools/hub/issues) and help us verify fixes as they are checked in.
 * Press the fork button and get started on your own PowerTools Solutions and Enhancements
 * Make a Pull Request and your changes may make it into the master branch for public release.
+* The GitHub Page is very bare-bones at the moment.
+If you have the chops I'm sure there's tons of room for improvement there.